Traditional Healing

 What is involved?

-• It is ideal to see you in person at our home office, outside around a special fire or inside if the temperatures are below freezing.
+• It is ideal to see you in person at our home office, outside around a special fire.
 Other arrangements can be made to be seen in your home or hospital if needed.

-• Lisa also see’s people by phone and video conference for spiritual counsel and coaching (the fee is the same).
+• We also see people by phone for spiritual counsel and life coaching.

-• Instructions for some simple preparation and driving directions are sent via email once you’ve confirmed your appointment.
+• Instructions for some simple preparation and driving directions are sent via email once you’ve confirmed your appointment via calendly or by phone.

-• The cost is $150/appointment, unless other arrangements are made – payment by check, cash, venmo, paypal to Your Healing Roots.
+• Follow Appointments are 60 minutes = $150/hr, unless other arrangements are made – payment by zelle, check, cash, venmo, paypal to Your Healing Roots.

 • Follow- up sessions are determined individually; weekly, monthly, seasonally.
 It depends upon where a person is in life and the situation being addressed.

 What happens in a healing session?
 Sometimes there is talking, sometimes silence.
 Counsel or guidance may be offered.
-A limpia (deep cleaning) may be done with our special feathers or other tools from our medicine bag.
-There may be simple assignments to help things move.
+A limpia (deep cleaning) may be done with our special feathers or sacred waters from our medicine bag.
+There may be simple assignments or homework to help things move.
 The nature of the interaction is clarified through listening and connecting.

 It would be our honor and joy to offer you this opportunity for healing.